-- (i) The initial recognition of assets and liabilities in a transaction that is not a business combination and that affects neither accounting profits nor taxable profits (losses) at the time of the transaction; - (ii) Temporary differences related to investments in subsidiaries, affiliates and joint ventures to the extent that the Company is able to control the timing of the reversal of the temporary differences and it is probable that they will not reverse in the foreseeable future; and - (iii) Taxable temporary differences arising on the initial recognition of goodwill.
+- (i) Assets or liabilities that are not originally recognized in the transaction of a business combination, and at the time of the transaction (i) do not affect accounting profits and taxable income (losses) and (ii) do not give rise to equal temporary differences that are taxable and deductible. - (ii) Temporary differences related to investments in subsidiaries, affiliates and joint ventures to the extent that the Company is able to control the timing of the reversal of the temporary differences and it is probable that they will not reverse in the foreseeable future; and - (iii) Taxable temporary differences arising on the initial recognition of goodwill.